QuinIrving/Ubisoft-NEXT-2026-Game/README.md

     Rasterization Prep: Sends processed vertices with interpolated colours to the API.

-    Note: The visual style (Solid Colors, No Textures) is a deliberate aesthetic choice, mimicking early 3D debug views to focus purely on gameplay fluidity and geometric clarity.
+    Note: The visual style (Solid Colours, No Textures) is a deliberate aesthetic choice, mimicking early 3D debug views to focus purely on gameplay fluidity and geometric clarity.

 ## Controls